 Pokhara is the gateway to most of the treks in the Annapurna region.
 A few hours of drive from Pokhara, you can reach Nayapul or Tikhedhunga, where you can start your tour of the Annapurna region.
 Then, either by taking the drive or flight from Kathmandu, you can reach Pokhara.
 Further, you can also begin your Annapurna Circuit trek from Besisahar, which is around an 8-hour drive from Kathmandu.

 Everest Base Camp Trek

 The trek to the Everest Base Camp starts at 2860m in Lukla.
-The trail takes you to the Everest Base Camp, which is located at an elevation of 5364m from the sea level.
-That highest vantage point of Everest Base Camp Trek is Kalapathar.
+The trail takes you to the Everest Base Camp, at an elevation of 5364m from sea level.
+The highest vantage point of Everest Base Camp Trek is Kalapathar.
 Situated at an altitude of 5545m from Kalapathar, you can enjoy the spectacular sunrise and mountain views.
-Moreover, if you opt for Everest Region Trek via Gokyo Valley, then you can also hike to Gokyo Ri at 5367m.
+Moreover, if you opt for Everest Region Trek via Gokyo Valley, you can also hike to Gokyo Ri at 5367m.
 As the places in the Everest region are at a higher altitude, you have to give proper time for acclimatization.
 Due to this region, the trek to the Everest region requires more days than that of the Annapurna region.

 Annapurna Base Camp Trek and Annapurna round